Dre2G/Apply-filters-to-SQL/README.md

 <h2>Scenerio</h2>

 In this scenerio, I am investigating a recent security incident.
 I will need to gather information about login attempts for certain dates and times.
-I will first have to retrieve events made after a certain date.
+I will <b>first</b> have to retrieve events made after a certain date.
-Second, I will narrow the focus of the search to filter logins in a date range.
-Third, I will investigate logins that were made at certain times.
+<b>Second</b>, I will narrow the focus of the search to filter logins in a date range. <b>Third</b>, I will investigate logins that were made at certain times.
-Finally, I will filter login attempts based on their event ID's.
+<b>Finally</b>., I will filter login attempts based on their event ID's.

 <p >
 <h3> Retrieve after hours failed login attempts</h3>